-Rebecca Cross Perry - Lowndes Signal
+REBECCA CROSS PERRY - Lowndes Signal

-Perry, Rebecca Cross age, 61, a resident of Fort Deposit, AL, died Tuesday, May 18, 2021 at her residence.
-Funeral services for Rebecca will be held on Friday, May 21, 2021 at 3:00 p.m. in the chapel of Dunklin Funeral Home with Brother Bruce Coker and Reverend Dennis Carlson officiating.
-The family will receive friends one hour prior to service time.
-Interment will follow at Myrtle Wood Cemetery in Fort Deposit with Dunklin Funeral Home directing.
+Rebecca Cross Perry age 61, a resident of Fort Deposit, AL, died Tuesday, May 18, at her residence.

+Rebecca’s funeral services were held on Friday, May 21, in the chapel of Dunklin Funeral Home with Brother Bruce Coker and Reverend Dennis Carlson officiating.

+Rebecca is preceded in death by her father, Cecil B. Cross, Jr, grandparents, Blanche and Fred R. Brown, Fannie, and Cecil B. Cross.

 Robbie T. Blue